Naval Base Ulithi: Asor Island

 Naval Base Ulithi headquarters and the military cemetery were built on Asor Island.
 The 6th Special Naval Construction Battalion was in charge of most burial details.
 The 63 men lost during the attack on the USS Mississinewa AO-59, were given interment at Ulithi cemetery, as were some of those lost on the USS Franklin.
-After the war the cemetery was closed as the troops were reinterred in new, permanent cemeteries in the states.
+After the war the cemetery was closed, with the troops reinterred in new, permanent cemeteries in the states.

 Sorlen Island

 On Sorlen Island a second and small fleet recreation center was built.
 The main part of the recreation center was the 1,600 seat movie theater.
 A distillation center and 5,000-gallon storage tanks system was built to make freshwater.
 While the US Marine fighter base was on Falalop Island, a camp for Marine aviation was built on Sorlen Island, with barrack and mess halls.
 Naval Base Ulithi had many landing craft used to move gear and personal from ship to ship and ship to shore.

 On Sorlen Island a large landing craft camp was built.
-The Fifth Fleet and Third Fleet had hundreds of landing craft used in amphibious landings, that also use the camp and depot for maintaining the crafts when needed.
+The Fifth Fleet and Third Fleet had hundreds of landing craft used in amphibious landings, that used the camp and depot for maintaining the craft when needed.
 A quonset naval hospital was constructed on Sorlen Island with a 100-bed unit.
 A power plant was built to supply electricity.

 Seabees built the Sorlen Airfield for small plane use.